 Europe’s leading symposium on the nylon industry and markets

-Join us at the European Nylon Symposium on 22 – 23 February 2018 in Frankfurt city centre at The Hilton Hotel and gain invaluable insights into the nylon industry and strengths and weaknesses of the market.
+Now in it’s 12th year the European Nylon Symposium taking place on 22 – 23 February 2018 in Frankfurt city centre at The Hilton Hotel will help you gain valuable insights into the nylon industry and the strengths and weaknesses of the market.

 The focused agenda will bring together senior decision makers from across the industry to discuss market trends and analyse commercial drivers that will shape opportunities for the coming year.